Getting a Police Mortgage

 Are there any special schemes available?

-In the UK, there aren’t any mortgage schemes designed specifically for police officers, nor are there any police mortgage discounts but you can take advantage of other schemes out there.
+In the UK, there aren’t any mortgage schemes designed specifically for police officers, nor are there any police mortgage discounts, but you can take advantage of other schemes.

-- Shared Ownership: This allows you to buy a portion of a property rather than its entirety whilst paying rent on the share that remains owned by either the new build developer or housing association.
+- Shared Ownership allows you to buy a portion of a property rather than its entirety while paying rent on the share owned by either the new-build developer or housing association.

-- First Homes scheme: For those looking to buy for the first-time, this scheme provides a discount of up to 20% for new build properties.
+- First Homes scheme: This scheme provides a discount of up to 20% on new-build properties for first-time buyers.

 - Right to Buy: If you already live in a property owned by your local council, you might be eligible to purchase it at a discounted rate via the Right to Buy scheme.